personal-ai/whitepaper/README.md

 ### Afterlife

 How much do we know about humanity 100 years ago?
 A lot, nah!
 We feel good about how much information we have hosted on the Internet today, great, but its all biased information on what the media, journalists, hype is made of on the Internet.
-If we take a snapshot of the Internet on May 5th 2021 and have a future human on May 5th 2121 describe humanity, that human probably says there was 30% good 70% bad (TODO better facts) which is a misrepresentation of truth.
+If we take a snapshot of the Internet on May 5th 2021 and have a future human on May 5th 2121 describe humanity, that human probably says there was 30% good 70% bad which is a misrepresentation of truth.
 From history we only remember how Ganghis Khan was evil, conquered the world and perceived the world was brutal back then - oh but wait there is much more to humanity than Ganghis Khan story alone.

 Personal AI is a true reflection of an individual human and billions of Personal AIs is a closest representation of humanity as a whole -- this is a true snapshot of humanity 100 years from now.
 Each Personal AI lives in the cloud forever allowing the future to access any Personal AI for better.